evan-cz/cloudzero-agent/README.md

 ## DEPLOY QUICK START

+The commands below assume several environment variables are set:

+- `CZ_DEV_API_TOKEN` - the API token for the CloudZero development environment
+- `AWS_REGION` - the AWS region to use (e.g., us-east-1)
+- `AWS_ACCOUNT_ID` - the AWS account ID to use (e.g., 123456789012). `aws sts get-caller-identity` can be used to find this easily.
+- `EKS_CLUSTER_NAME` - the name of the EKS cluster to use (e.g., `my-cluster`).
+See [CloudZero's internal documentation](https://cloudzero.atlassian.net/wiki/spaces/ENG/pages/3817930756/Creating+an+Cluster+using+EKS) for information about our naming convention.
+- `KUBE_NAMESPACE` - the Kubernetes namespace to use (e.g., `default`)
+- `GITHUB_USERNAME` - your GitHub username
+- `GITHUB_TOKEN` - a personal access token with read access to the repository on GitHub
+- `GITHUB_EMAIL` - your GitHub email address

 ### **Step 1: Create an Amazon EKS Cluster**

 We'll use `eksctl` to create a new EKS cluster.